 Porporela is pier and breakwater in Dubrovnik’s old harbor built in the old times to reduce the intensity of waves, reduce erosion and protect boats and ships anchored in the harbor.

-Porporela is the most romantic place of the old town where lovers finish their promenade through the city and a place where young lovers come for their first kiss.
+Porporela is the most romantic place in the old town where lovers finish their promenade through the city and a place where young lovers come for their first kiss.

 Porporela can be a very solitary place and is perfect if you want to get away from the crowds.
 You can relax on the bench listening to the sound of the waves and seagulls and enjoy the beautiful view of the sea, Lokrum Island and boats passing by.

 This old town open-air market is a trip back in time!

 Situated in the Old Town at Gundulić square, this is the only open-market inside the Old Town and it’s a nice strolling experience.